Compaq: Introduction of Compaq Portable

 Unlike other companies, Compaq did not bundle application software with its computers.
 Vice President of Sales and Service H. L. Sparks said in early 1984:

 Compaq instead emphasized PC compatibility, of which Future Computing in May 1983 ranked Compaq as among the "Best" examples.
 "Many industry observers think [Compaq] is poised for meteoric growth", The New York Times reported in March of that year.
 By October, when the company announced the Compaq Plus with a 10 MB hard drive, PC Magazine wrote of "the reputation for compatibility it built with its highly regarded floppy disk portable".
+The company bragged that it was more IBM compatible than IBM itself, such as the IBM Portable PC.
 Compaq computers remained the most compatible PC clones into 1984, and maintained its reputation for compatibility for years, even as clone BIOSes became available from Phoenix Technologies and other companies that also reverse engineered IBM's design, then sold their version to clone manufacturers.

 Compaq Deskpro

-On June 28, 1984, Compaq released the Compaq Deskpro, a 16-bit desktop computer using an Intel 8086 microprocessor running at 7.14 MHz.
+On June 28, 1984, Compaq released the Deskpro, a 16-bit desktop computer using an Intel 8086 microprocessor running at 7.14 MHz.
 It was considerably faster than an IBM PC and was, like the original Compaq Portable, also capable of running IBM software.
 It was Compaq's first non-portable computer and began the Deskpro line of computers.